ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/ProjectSample.md

 - [Hosting](https://www.nuget.org/packages/Microsoft.Extensions.Hosting)
 - [Serilog.Hosting](https://www.nuget.org/packages/Serilog.Extensions.Hosting/)

-Nuget packages from the package manager to get rid of the errors.
+NuGet packages from the package manager to get rid of the errors.

 > [!NOTE]
-> If receive Assembly Version Validation errors you can turn these off in: Project Settings -> Player -> Other Settings -> Configuration -> Assembly Version Validation
+> If you receive Assembly Version Validation errors you can turn these off in: `Project Settings -> Player -> Other Settings -> Configuration -> Assembly Version Validation`

-To easily setup the DI container add the AppInstaller file with right clicking in one of your folders and selecting Injecter->AppIstallerCompositionRoot
+To easily setup the DI container add the AppInstaller file with right clicking in one of your folders and selecting `Injecter->AppInstallerCompositionRoot`

 ![AddAppInstaller](~/images/ProjectSample/AppInstallerCreate.png)

-After that add the following UPM package: [Serilog.Sinks](https://openupm.com/packages/com.serilog.sinks.unity3d/)
+After that add the following UPM package: [Serilog.Sinks.Unity3D](https://openupm.com/packages/com.serilog.sinks.unity3d/)

 ```PowerShell
 openupm add com.serilog.sinks.unity3d
 ```

-Create an Assembly reference and add the following references:
+Create an Assembly definition and add the following references:

 ![AsmdefSetup](~/images/ProjectSample/AsmdefSetup.png)